Before you update the firmware for any endpoint in a Cisco UCS instance, consider the following guidelines and cautions:

-During a direct upgrade, you should configure Set Startup Version Only for an adapter.
-With this setting, the activated firmware moves into the pending-next-boot state, and the server is not immediately rebooted.
-The activated firmware does not become the running version of firmware on the adapter until the server is rebooted.
+During a direct upgrade, you should configure Set Startup Version Only for an adapter or an I/O module.
+With this setting, the activated firmware moves into the pending-next-boot state, and the endpoint is not immediately rebooted.
+Cisco UCS Manager activates the firmware the next time the endpoint is rebooted.
 You cannot configure Set Startup Version Only for an adapter in the host firmware package.

 If a server is not associated with a service profile, the activated firmware moves into the pending-next-boot state.
 Cisco UCS Manager does not reboot the endpoints or activate the firmware until the server is associated with a service profile.
 If necessary, you can manually reboot an unassociated server to activate the firmware.

 When you configure Set Startup Version Only for an I/O module, the I/O module is rebooted when the fabric interconnect in its data path is rebooted.
 If you do not configure Set Startup Version Only for an I/O module, the I/O module reboots and disrupts traffic.
 In addition, if Cisco UCS Manager detects a protocol and firmware version mismatch between it and the I/O module, Cisco UCS Manager automatically updates the I/O module with the firmware version that matches its own and then activates the firmware and reboots the I/O module again.

 For more information about the impact of activation, see Outage Impacts of Direct Firmware Upgrades.

 Cannot Upgrade Cisco UCS 82598KR-CI 10-Gigabit Ethernet Adapter

 The firmware on the Cisco UCS 82598KR-CI 10-Gigabit Ethernet Adapter (N20-AI0002) is burned into the hardware at manufacture.
 You cannot upgrade the firmware on this adapter.